Rampalamp/cc-web-to-text/README.md

 Python project that aims to extract text from websites.
 My intent is that eventually you will be able to choose between querying a google search, and the scraper will go through every link returned by google (likely set limits to how many returned pages to scan over), OR just on a single given website URL.

-I suspect this (text extraction from websites) has almost certainly be done to a much greater extent already, but I felt like doing one myself.
+I suspect this (text extraction from websites) has almost certainly been done to a much greater extent already, but I felt like doing one myself.
 How long will I put effort towards this?
 TBD...

 #### TODOs